Review of the Marriott Bonvoy Brilliant™ American Express® Card

-The Free Night Award will show up in your loyalty member account eight to 12 weeks after your acccount anniversary, as an e-certificate.
+The Free Night Award will show up in your loyalty member account 8 to 12 weeks after your account anniversary, as an e-certificate.
 You’ll also receive an email confirmation.

 Free Night Awards are good for stays with redemptions levels of 50,000 points or less.
 That will get you a room in a hotel up to category 6.
 You can check the Free Night Award Chart to see the redemption requirements for each property.

 You can use your Free Night Awards by applying the e-certificate while booking rooms.
 Each Free Night Award e-certificate will expire one year after being issued.

 Free nights are commonly awarded with premium hotel cards, although you don’t always have to wait a full year.
 The Hilton Honors Aspire card, for example, offers a free night every year but it’s only good for weekend stays.
 You also have a chance to earn an extra free night per year by spending $60,000 with that card.

 Beginning March 28, 2019, Marriott Bonvoy Brilliant cardholders can earn up to $100 in property credits per stay at The Ritz-Carlton or St. Regis by booking at least two nights direct using a special rate code.

 These credits can only be used to cover incidentals, but they make it easy to shave a bit off your bill with either of the aforementioned luxury hotel brands.

 Unfortunately, the Priority Pass Select membership available through this card excludes non-lounge experiences, like credits for restaurants, bars, and cafes.
 The good news is that most other cards that provide Priority Pass perks still include these benefits.